mrynk/l4-hashids/README.md

 }
 ```

 Since v2.0 you can define different setting groups.
-Obviously default is the deafult group.
+Obviously default is the default group.
 To use another you can explicitly tell so:

 Use it in your controller like:
 ```php